Arrays, Linked Lists, Stacks, and Queues

 Dynamic arrays

 A dynamic array maintains an internal buffer that is larger than the number of elements currently stored.
 When the buffer fills up, the array allocates a new buffer of double the size and copies all elements over.
 This doubling strategy gives us amortized appends while keeping worst-case access at .
+We will justify both bounds in the complexity and space analysis section below, once we have seen how the implementation grows the buffer.

 The doubling strategy